Shadowblazen/dynamodb-wrapper/README.md

 });

 // An API call to DynamoDB.batchWriteItem() acting on table MyTable
 // was throttled.
-Retry attempt #1 will occur after a delay of 200ms.

-// An API call to DynamoDB.batchWriteItem() acting on table MyTable
-// was throttled.
-Retry attempt #2 will occur after a delay of 400ms.

-// An API call to DynamoDB.batchWriteItem() acting on table MyTable
-// was throttled.
 Retry attempt #3 will occur after a delay of 800ms.
 ```